simsong/bulk_extractor/doc/announce_1.5.md

                             RELEASE NOTES

-bulk_extractor Version 1.5 alpha 6 has been released for Linux, MacOS and Windows.
+bulk_extractor Version 1.5 alpha 6 has been released for Linux, Mac OS and Windows.

 Release source code and Windows installer: